 When a student registers for and completes a course which the student has already taken at Gettysburg, or a substitute course in the same subject at the same level (which has been approved by the appropriate department), both the credit and the grade previously earned are canceled, but they are not removed from the permanent record.
 The credit and grade earned in the repeated course are counted toward graduation requirements.

 Students are not permitted to enroll in a course for credit later than 10 class days after the beginning of the semester.
 In most cases, enrollment in a course after the first week is not recommended.

-At midterm, instructors may report deficient grades (below C-) to the Office of Academic Advising to warn students of their unsatisfactory academic status and to encourage them to take appropriate steps to improve their performance during the remainder of the semester.
+At midterm, instructors may report deficient grades (below C-) to the Office of Academic Advising and Student Support Services to warn students of their unsatisfactory academic status and to encourage them to take appropriate steps to improve their performance during the remainder of the semester.
 Deficiency notices are sent to students, their advisors, and athletic coaches.